wimpysworld/stream-sprout/README.md

 It uses [FFmpeg](https://ffmpeg.org/) to receive the video stream from OBS Studio (or any encoder that can produce RTMP) and then restreams it to multiple destinations.
 This provides similar functionality as services like Restream.io and Livepush.io but without the need to pay 💸 for a third-party service or run something like nginx with the [RTMP module](https://github.com/arut/nginx-rtmp-module).

-Stream Sprout is configured with a simple YAML file and designed to be run on the same computer as your [OBS Studio](https://obsproject.com/) instance (it can be run remotely, too) and does not require root privileges.
+Stream Sprout is configured with a simple YAML file and designed to be run on the same computer as your [OBS Studio](https://obsproject.com/) instance (it can be run remotely, [**with appropriate security measures**](#-ffmpeg-rtmp-server-accepts-any-rtmp-stream-on-the-listening-port-), and does not require root privileges.

 There is no transcoding or processing of the video stream 🎞️ The stream is received and then restreamed to the destinations you configure without modification.